Sessions as Episodes

 What’s NOT Preserved?

-- Session 1 and Session 2 have separate state
+- Session 1 and Session 2 have separate environment instances

 - 15 minutes of inactivity → session deleted